vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

     Azure Cosmos DB supports multiple NoSQL data models; including supporting a MongoDB API.
 This provides compatibility for code written for MongoDB to communicate with Cosmos DB without code changes; for easier migration and interoperability.

     With the existing source code written for MongoDB, it can be pointed towards the Azure Cosmos DB MongoDB API endpoint.
 The Azure Cosmos DB Emulator could be used for local development on Windows, however, the Cosmos DB emulator does not support Linux.
 As a result, when using Linux for development, MongoDB is still needed for local development environments; with Azure Cosmos DB used for data storage in the cloud.
 This allows existing source code written for MongoDB storage to be easily migrated to using Azure Cosmos DB backend.

+4. We know Microsoft offers Cognitive Services with pre-built AI models.
+What models offer the features we are looking to use for enhancing our conference web site?

+    Azure Cognitive Services brings AI within reach for every developer - without requiring machine-learning expertise.
+All it takes is an API call to embed the ability to implement ML models managed by Microsoft.

+    - Content Moderator API can be used to add machine-assisted content moderation and human review tools for images, text, and videos.
+You can enhance your ability to detect potentially offensive or unwanted images through machine learning-based classifiers, custom lists, and optical character recognition (OCR).

+    - Translator API can be used to integrate an AI service for real-time text translation.
+It can translate text in real-time across more than 70 languages.

 ## Customer quote (to be read back to the attendees at the end)